Transgender Awareness Week: November 13-19

 - Gender identity: a person’s internal, personal sense of being a certain gender (or sometimes, more than one gender).

-- Glossary of Terms, including terms that are acceptable and not acceptable when referring to transgender people.
+For more resources and definitions: Check out this Glossary of Terms, including terms that are acceptable and not acceptable when referring to transgender people.

 Know the Resources